MobileFirstLLC/shortcuts-for-chrome/docs/docs/index.md

 - toc
 ---

+# Shortcuts for Chrome

-Shortcuts for Chrome is a customizable browser navigation menu, particularly for technical users.
+Shortcuts for Chrome is a customizable browser navigation menu particularly for technical users.
 It contains links to all Chrome browser's internal pages called "Chrome URLs".
-The menu allows to pin and sort favorite URLs to fit individual preferences.

-These Chrome URLs are normally hard to find, but this menu makes them easily accessible.
+Chrome URLs are normally hard to find, but this menu makes them easily accessible.
-The link change over time with browser updates.
+Chrome URLs change over time with browser updates.
-The intent is to keep the Shortcuts for Chrome in sync with near-latest version of Chrome.
+The intent is to keep the Shortcuts for Chrome in sync with the latest version of Chrome.
+The menu also allows to pin and sort favorite URLs to fit individual preferences.

 This website contains the documentation for Shortcuts for Chrome.
-It explains, for example, how to [get started](start.md) with its development.
+It explains, for example, how to get started with its [development](start.md).
 You can also contribute to the software [translations](translate.md).

 We thank all [**source code contributors**](https://github.com/MobileFirstLLC/shortcuts-for-chrome/graphs/contributors)